mibewh/sdk/nuxtjs/sample/README.md

 ## Preview Mode

-This sample application provides optional support for Nuxt's Preview Mode.
+This sample site supports Nuxt's Preview Mode via the Cloud CMS Nuxt Module.

 If you run this sample site using `nuxt start`, then you have the optional to make requests that run in "Preview Mode".
 Requests that run in Preview Mode will fetch fresh content from the Cloud CMS API.
 This allows your editorial users to preview changes to their content on the live web site.

 To enable Preview Mode, you simple add the `preview` request parameter, like this: